marcusbfs/Sindri/README.md

 ### Features

-- 20 cubic equation of state implemented for all types of calculations.
-The equation currently used can be easily changed, which provides a quickly comparision tool
+- 20 cubic equations of state implemented for all calculations.
+The active equation can be easily changed, which provides a quickly comparision tool
 - Calculation of thermodynamics properties for single substances and multicomponent mixtures
 - Multiple saturation diagram plots for pure substances